 About the Project

 The Citywide Complete Streets Plan strives to fulfill the City's Burbank2035 General Plan by creating an actionable long-range transportation planning document for the community.
-The Plan will identify future goals and policies, catalog existing street infrastructure conditions, identify new infrastructure standards, and develop an implementation plan for future projects.
-The Plan will identify benchmarks for new ways in which the City of Burbank can improve safety, sustainability, health, transportation equity, connectivity, and economic vitality to build better neighborhoods and develop responsibly in the future.
+The Plan will identify future goals, policies, guidelines, and develop an implementation plan for future projects.
+The Plan will identify benchmarks for new ways in which the City of Burbank can improve safety, mobility, sustainability, health, transportation equity, connectivity, and economic vitality to build better neighborhoods and develop responsibly in the future.

 The term "complete street" refers to a transportation facility that is planned, designed, operated, and maintained to provide safe mobility for all types of users, including bicyclists, pedestrians, transit vehicles, truckers, motorists, and equestrians The goal is to improve safety for all modes of travel and for all users of the roadway for all ages and abilities.